sauercrowd/kitematic-docker/README.md

 ### What is this?

-To start it, take a look at the firststart.sh script.

 This Docker Image should give every Linux User the opportunity to use the Kitematic GUI.
 (I've tried to install it on ubuntu and fedora, it both failed)